cboettig/labnotebook/_posts/2012-03-22-robust-control-uncertainty-reading-notes.markdown

 Bill Brock's work in this area is particularly nice.
 Cute proper technical example of model uncertainty in Hansen's recursive max/min expected utility (Brock & Xepapadeas, 2010).
 Hansen's treatment on these is dense (below), but not at all clear that this is what we want to be optimizing.
 See mathematical economics treatment of model uncertainty & misspecification in (Hansen & Sargent, 2001), (Hansen _et. al._ 2006)

 Brock also has a beautiful simple paper pointing out how uncertainties lead to conflicting conclusions , such as the debate over the fisheries collapse.
 (Biggs _et. al._ 2009)
-Also has a nice example in [cite]10.1890/0012-9658(2003)084[1403:UATMOM]2.0.CO;2[/cite] of an apparently optimally managed system collapsing.
+Also has a nice example in Peterson _et. al._ 2003 of an apparently optimally managed system collapsing.
 Applies a passive adaptive management solution learning about a choice between two given models (with fixed parameters), one which describes the system around the eutrophic stable state, the other around the oligotrophic.Note the actual dynamics cannot be represented as a sum of these beliefs, so this approach is doomed and the result is hardly surprising mathematically, which kinda makes it all the more clever as an example.

 (Brozović & Schlenker, 2011) is probably a richer example of an optimally managed system failing under uncertainty.
 Shows the outcome can be very sensitive to assumptions about uncertainty in systems with alternative stable states; a nice example to further the point of  (Biggs _et. al._ 2009).
 Shows with moderate uncertainty a precautionary behavior, while more severe uncertainty it precaution isn't worth it, since it cannot diminish the risk adequately.